MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

 -  **Markers** - These are special icons that are used to identify a single location on a map.

--  **Overlays** - This is a image that can be used to identify a collection of locations or area on the map.
+-  **Overlays** - This is an image that can be used to identify a collection of locations or area on the map.

 -  **Lines, Polygons, and Circles** - These are APIs that allow Activities to add shapes to a map.